Pilot1782/bad_copenheimer/README.md

 **1:** Use send login packets to check is the server is whitelisted (Researching)

-**2:** Create a "Meteor Client" addon and implement the scanner results into the addon allowing you to join servers based on "whitelist, modded, vinilla etc."
+**2:** Create a [Meteor CLient](https://github.com/MeteorDevelopment/meteor-client) addon and implement the scanner results into the addon allowing you to join servers based on "whitelist, modded, vinilla etc."

 **3:** Add a webserver to request scan documents like the outputs.json so you can run this program on a raspi and leave it while using the server and discord to monitor and use the tool.